FujiwaraTakuya/Fujis-Endosoma/Pokemon 5th Edition Stuff/Pokri-La 5e.md

 Your party has been assembled from across the world to take part of a newly formed Mystery Dungeon group and aid in the ongoing terror of outgoing cases of Vania that have been identified across the land.
 Depending on where the Pokemon normally originates from, they'll have had to be flown in via Corviknight Airways, or brought across the seas via Minetine Shipping Co..
 Your party is made exclusively of members of Good/'Good' Pokemon who've become recent members or were already long-time members of the Guild and having revealed the existence of their powers as a Vicer- one of few Pokemon in the world with the ability to control the Power of Vices.
 While you are technically under investigation as to your actions and intentions, your tasks are relatively simple: Maintain your symbol as a member of the Mystery Dungeon Guilds spanning across the 9 continents, and defeat any and all Pokemon who've succumbed to the Power of Vices.

-This story follows a party aiding the Unovan Mystery Dungeon, Captained by Druddigon Drayga, The Spartan Mayor, and their Protégé, Aya the Haxorus.
+This story follows a party aiding the Unovan Mystery Dungeon, Captained by The Druddigon,  Drayga, The Spartan Mayor, and their Protégé, Aya the Haxorus.

 Drayga is known for his powerful personality, stout demeanour, and a strong disdain for Vicers, in particular with Lust/Shamelessness Vicers, despite his willingness to cooperate with them.
 His body is coarse like sandpaper, much like the way he speaks, but his power and leadership are nothing to scoff at- he is even admired for his ability to continue leading, even with his disability of missing his left arm.
 It was presumed that it was lost somewhere during the war, or because of a Vicer that he has disdain for them, but despite his short temper with them, he's never taken any extreme measures when handling them.